6uoMycop/notes/networks.md

 Recall that a network-layer packet is referred to as a *datagram*.
 The key fields in the IPv4 datagram are the following:
 - *Header length*.
 Because an IPv4 datagram can contain a variable number of options (which are included in the IPv4 datagram header), these 4 bits are needed to determine where in the IP datagram the data actually begins.
 Most IP datagrams do not contain options, so the typical IP datagram has 20-byte header.
+- *Type of service*.
+The type of service (TOS) bits were included in the IPv4 header to allow different types of IP datagrams (for example, datagrams particularly requiring low delay, high throughput, or reliability) to be distinguished from each other.
+For example, it might be useful to distinguish real-time datagrams (such as those used by an IP telephony application) from non-real-time traffic (for example, FTP).
+The specific level of service to be provided is a policy issue determined by the router's administrator.
 - *Datagram length*.
 This is the total length of the IP datagram (header plus data), measured in bytes.
 - *Identifier, flags, fragmentation offset*.
 These three fields have to do with so-called IP fragmentation.
 - *Protocol*.
 This field is used only when an IP datagram reaches its final destination.
 The value of this field indicates the specific transport-layer protcol to which the data portion of this IP datagram should be passed.